Resumes, CV's, Portfolios

 - Don't put references on a resume.
 There may be an occasional job that will ask for them with your application, but most companies will only ask for them, when you are much closer to be hired.

-- You can put teaching positions on the resume, but don't waste too much space on them.
+- You can put teaching positions on the resume, but don't use too much space on them.
 They mainly signify that you know the material for that class.

 - Publications are often not nearly as important for an industrial job as an academic job.
 If you have several publications, you can save space with a couple of techniques.
 You could list one or two selected publications.
 Or you could simply state the number of publications and provide a link to an online portfolio, where you list them.

 There are many guides to writing a resume available online.
-The Office of Career Services(OCS) has a short webinar and some technical resume templates here.
-(Choose the GSAS tab.)
+OCS has two guides that you can download from the GSAS tab on their Resumes, CV's, Cover Letters web page.
+The first one is more general, aimed at the wide cross-section of Harvard PhD fields.
+That one contains a page of action verbs that may prove helpful in composing your resume and a few example resumes.
+Then there is also a guide (really a set of slides) aimed at Scientists, which will most likely apply to you.
 The basics of writing a resume will be similar at most schools, but you may glean some additional ideas by checking out sample resumes elsewhere.
 For example, I often encourage students to check out the sample resumes on MIT's career office website.
+(Scroll down to the PhD resumes.)

 Portfolios and Github